Operating Budgets For Small Businesses

 This can come from historic data, competitors’ sales figures or industry averages.

 This is the cost of your human resources.
-It accounts for everyone on your payroll plus any freelancers or casual labourers you hire.
+It accounts for everyone on your payroll plus any freelancers or casual laborers you hire.

 Direct materials budget